Satellite photos show damage at Iran prison amid protests

 As the fire grew larger, one video includes voices shouting: “Death to the dictator!”
 That cry against Iran’s Supreme Leader Ayatollah Ali Khamenei has become common at night in Tehran amid the protests, even though it carries the risk of a death sentence in a closed-door Revolutionary Court.

+“Evin is no ordinary prison,” Rezaian wrote on Twitter, sharing videos of the fire this weekend.
+“Many of Iran’s best & brightest have spent long stretches confined there, where brave women & men are denied their basic rights for speaking truth to power.”

+Iran carries out executions, as well as punishments such as amputations, prescribed under Islamic laws and ordered by the country’s hard-line court system, at Evin.
+Human rights activists have long documented abuses at the site.
+Last year, an online account purportedly by an entity describing itself as a group of hackers, leaked a series of videos to the AP showing fighting and grim conditions at the prison.

-The protests erupted after public outrage over the death of 22-year-old Amini in police custody.
+The wider protests now rocking Iran erupted after public outrage over the death of 22-year-old Amini in police custody.
 She was arrested by Iran’s morality police in Tehran for violating the Islamic Republic’s strict dress code.
 Iran’s government insists Amini was not mistreated in police custody, but her family says her body showed bruises and other signs of beating after she was detained.

-Evin Prison, which holds detainees facing security-related charges and includes dual citizens, has been charged by rights groups with abusing inmates.
-The facility has long been known for holding political prisoners as well as those with ties to the West who have been used by Iran as bargaining chips in international negotiations.
+So far, human rights groups estimate that over 200 people have been killed in the protests and the violent security force crackdown that followed.
+Iran has not offered a death toll in weeks.
+Demonstrations have been seen in over 100 cities, according to the group Human Rights Activists in Iran.
+Thousands are believed to have been arrested.

+Meanwhile, European Union foreign ministers were looking into imposing sanctions on 11 Iranian officials and four Iranian entities over their suspected role in the crackdown against the protests.
+They were expected to agree on imposing travel bans and freezing assets.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.